Take the TOEIC to boost your CV

 It is of course necessary to prepare the TOEIC, especially since it isn’t free, so be careful not to waste your money and time and make sure to prepare adequately for the given day.
 The test is divided in two parts, the first Listening and reading part followed by a Writing and speaking part.
 You can prepare the test online and a large number of websites offer you paying courses.

 GlobalExam is one of them, offering a good preparation for the TOEIC test (among others).
 A section is designed to the Listening part whereas the other section trains you in the written comprehension.
 You can also track your progress and use both training mode and exam mode as well as revision sheets.
-Regardless what subscription you choose (from weekly to annually, with no commitment), GlobalExam offers a complete and efficient formation, particularly thanks to the tips and advice given for each part of the test, along with vocabulary and grammar study sheets.
+Regardless what subscription you choose (from weekly to annually, with no commitment), GlobalExam offers a complete and efficient formation, particularly thanks to the tips and advice given for each part of the test, along with English vocabulary word list and grammar study sheets.